abtion/guidelines/career/em-ladder.md

 - [ ] Manages compensation changes and promotions in collaboration with the CTO.
 - [ ] Coordinates vacation with the direct report, product manager, traffic manager, or other relevant parties.
-- [ ] Manages the development budget for direct reports and assists them with practical matters when necessary.
+- [ ] Approves/suggests uses of the direct report's development budget and
+  assists them with practical matters when necessary.
 - [ ] Runs yearly 360 reviews with their direct reports.
 - [ ] Partners closely with the CTO to set the direction for the team and proactively provides updates on progress.